jkillingsworth/jkillingsworth.com/README.md

    You should now be able to see a local copy of the website in your browser.

-7. *Optional.* Install the [Git](https://git-scm.com/) package of you want to use Git from within the MSYS2 environment:

-       pacman -S git

-8. *Optional.* Install [TeX Live](https://www.tug.org/texlive/) if you want to recreate the LaTeX output.
+7. *Optional.* Install [TeX Live](https://www.tug.org/texlive/) if you want to recreate the LaTeX output.
 Follow the instructions in the documentation.
 Make sure your `PATH` environment variable includes the directory containing the `latex` and `dvisvgm` executables.
 Be aware that your MSYS2 environment may not automatically inherit the directories contained in the Windows `PATH` environment variable.
 I prefer to launch the MSYS2 shell with the following variable set:

        MSYS2_PATH_TYPE=inherit

    This will cause the `PATH` environment variable in your MSYS2 shell to inherit the directories contained in the Windows `PATH` environment variable.
 You can [consult the wiki](https://github.com/msys2/msys2/wiki/MSYS2-introduction#path) or inspect the [launcher script](https://github.com/msys2/MSYS2-packages/blob/master/filesystem/msys2_shell.cmd) for more insights.

-9. *Optional.* Install [Gnuplot](http://www.gnuplot.info/) if you want to recreate the charts.
-When running the installer, check the option to add the application directory to your `PATH` environment variable.
-You will also need a build environment capable of building and running the [F#](https://fsharp.org/) code that generates the data displayed in the charts.
-You can use [Visual Studio](https://visualstudio.microsoft.com/) for this.

 #### Usage